TheM1ddleM1n/Win11Atlas/README.md

 ## FAQ

 **Is this project only for Windows 11?**
-Yes.
+Basically yes.
 Many commands work on earlier versions, but the focus is Windows 11 behaviour.

 **Can I contribute new commands?**
 Yes.
 Contributions are welcome as long as they follow the project’s style and accuracy standards.